MarinaSci/STH_HYBRIDISATION_CAPTURE/STH_hybridisation_capture_04_MAX_DEPTH_MAX_COVERAGE.md

 - Bash code to calculate max depth in the gap coordinates
 - R code to transform the datasets
-- R code to plot the max normalised depth in relation to max gap
+- R code to plot the max normalised depth in relation to max gap (supplementary Figure 2 in Biorxiv MS)

 ### Calculate depth at the gap coordinates of *Ascaris*